jalkal/hexagonal-kata-kotlin/README.md

 to use the implementation of our ports.
 As you can see, AccountAdapter and ProductAdapter and the implementation of our internal ports, while AccountApplication is the implementation of our external port.

 Now, you just need to make the controller tests green again.
-To do it, there are many ways, but i recommend you creating inner classes inside the controller class and made them accomplish the controller specification.
-Why? because this kata is to see the benefits of the hexagonal architecture, not to explore the amazing possibilities of jackson, neither to create your own json serializer.
+To do it, there are many ways, but I recommend you creating inner classes inside the controller class and made them accomplish the controller specification.
+Why? because this kata is to see the benefits of the hexagonal architecture, not to explore the amazing possibilities of Jackson, neither to create your own JSON serializer.
 So do it easy and simple for this kata.